polly-breed/sound-canvas/README.md

 - Use the play, pause, and stop buttons to control playback.
 - Click the clear button to clear the canvas.

-## How to Run

-1. Open the `index.html` file in a web browser.

 ## Publishing

 This project is published using GitHub Pages.
-You can view it [here](https://polly-breed.github.io/interactive-canvas).
+You can view it [here](https://polly-breed.github.io/sound-canvas).